 But, unless you have a capable B2B ecommerce site, you're putting roadblocks between your customers and sales.

 Many, if not most, of your customers are not going to continue to place orders by phone or fax for much longer.
-Especially when you consider that many of your competitors may already be using electronic data interchange (EDI), a punchout integration, or other forms of B2B ecommerce to help customers order and reorder more efficiently.
+Especially when you consider that many of your competitors may already be using electronic data interchange (EDI), a punchout catalog integration, or other forms of B2B ecommerce to help customers order and reorder more efficiently.

 So what's stopping your business?

 For many companies the only thing holding them back from growing through B2B ecommerce is a misconception, a misunderstanding about what B2B ecommerce is or how it might change the business.